HexMiami/HexTech_Muscle/README.md

 ## Connecting power, motors, and other peripherals

-1. Use the provided 2.5mm tip screwdriver to loosen the screw.
+1. Use the provided 2.4 mm tip screwdriver to loosen the screw.

 2. Insert the cable into the terminal block.